KyleKing/calcipy/TAG_SUMMARY.md

     line   1    TODO: Add a banner image --> line  18    TODO: Replace with ~CookieCutter~ (Copier) Instructions -->

+calcipy/conftest.py
+    line  24   FIXME: This will fail if pytest is not installed...

+calcipy/doit_tasks/__init__.py
+    line   9    TODO: Until https://github.com/python-poetry/poetry/issues/2270 is implemented, create a placeholder

 calcipy/doit_tasks/doc.py
-    line  20   FIXME: May be replaced with cl_bump for creating tags, but 0.1.0 tag does not appear to be pushed to origin? line 176   FIXME: This was for a very specific implementation.
+    line   9   FIXME: This will fail if doit is not installed... line  20   FIXME: May be replaced with cl_bump for creating tags, but 0.1.0 tag does not appear to be pushed to origin? line 176   FIXME: This was for a very specific implementation.
 See #36 for variable defintion